apache/drill/_docs/performance-tuning/024-aynchronous-parquet-reader.md

 | drill.exec.scan.decode_threadpool_size | The size of the thread pool used for decoding   Parquet data.                                                                                                                                                                                                                                                                                                                                                                     | (number of cores+1)/2 |

 ###Operator Metrics
-When the asynchronous Parquet reader option is enabled, Drill provides the following additional operator metrics, which you can access in the query profile from the Drill Web Console:
+When the asynchronous Parquet reader option is enabled, Drill provides the following additional operator metrics, which you can access in the query profile from the Drill Web UI:

 **Note:** Time is measured in nanoseconds.